Following our blog on pre-operative instructions for Breast Augmentation/Breast Implant, we have come up with post-operative steps.

 - You don’t have pain relief and have discomfort after your pain medicine.

 - Your one breast is more swollen than the other.

 - Spitting sutures: If you see that the area of redness and tenderness is developing around a dissolving stitch that has become irritated and comes up to the surface.
-This stitch looks like a fishing line, clear or white.
-This is not an emergency if this is the case.
-You may call the clinic for an appointment.
+That stitch looks like a fishing line, clear or white.
+That is not an emergency.
+You may still call the clinic for an appointment.